dfrdn/gulapa-law/content/lawyers/oscar-carlo-f-cajucom.md

     for damage and loss to property caused by a major typhoon.
   - Secured an acquittal for an entertainment writer in a libel suit filed by a world champion and renowned celebrity boxer.
+  - Assisted various arbitral tribunals in registry cases pending before the Permanent Court of Arbitration, including investment treaty and contract-based arbitrations
 recognitions:
   - Recommended Lawyer in Dispute Resolution, The Legal500 (2023, 2022)
-  - Finalist, Dispute Resolution Lawyer of the Year, Philippine Law Awards 2020 (Asian Legal Business)
+  - Finalist, Dispute Resolution Lawyer of the Year, Philippine Law Awards 2022 (Asian Legal Business)
   - Recommended Lawyer in Labour and employment, The Legal500 (2024, 2023)
 offices: